WEB SITE - EX PARTE CUSTODY ORDERS

 - The ex parte order must:

-- Be endorsed with the date and hour of the rule to show cause which shall be set not more than 15 days after the order is signed.
+- Be endorsed with the date and hour of the rule to show cause which shall be set not more than thirty (30) days after the order is signed.

-- Provide specific provision for visitation of not less than 48 hours during the 15 day period, unless the verified petition or affidavit clearly demonstrate immediate and irreparable injury will result to the child as a result of visitation.
+- Provide specific provision for visitation of not less than forty-eight (48) hours during any fifteen (15) day period, unless the verified petition or affidavit clearly demonstrate immediate and irreparable injury will result to the child as a result of visitation.

 - Shall contain a provision prohibiting both parties from changing the child’s residence from the jurisdiction of the Court or changing the child's school unless otherwise ordered by the Court.